RakibHossen678/OnlineBazar/README.md

   - CTA button with a background image or animated banner

 - **Product Showcase**
-  - Grid or carousel display of featured products
+  - Grid  display of featured products
   - Product images, prices, and brief descriptions

 - **About Us Section**